-The interactive driver licensing guide is a helpful tool for those looking for information on driver licensing requirements.
-The guide will provide you with a checklist of requirements, and allow you to pre-fill any required application(s).
+The interactive driver licensing guide is a tool for information on driver licensing requirements.
+The guide provides a checklist of requirements and allow you to pre-fill any required application(s).
 Depending on your eligibility you may also be able to use the guide to electronically submit your application and schedule an appointment with the DMV for expedited service.

 - Your Social security number (SSN) - if you have one.

 - If you are under age 18, complete the section of the application for applicants under age 18 (applicant, school and

 - Answer the medical questions.
 For some medical conditions, you will be asked to have your doctor provide medical information.